 This itinerary is ideal for those who want to approach and getting familiar with the Via Ferrata of the Alps.
 The route requires low to modest technical skills, while offering stretches with a rather high exposure for its length.
 The landscape is beautiful.

-Domadore – Bivaco Menegazzi – Casera de Camp – Col di Luna
+Domadore – Bivacco Menegazzi – Casera de Camp – Col di Luna

 The walk that arrives on the summit of Col di Luna is an incredibly charming hike on the bottom of south-east block of Pale di San Martino (Pale Orientali), that starts immediately beyond the Cereda Pass, mountain community of Agordo.

 The loop presented here is a rather unknown route, drawing a loop on the north-western slope of the hill of Cordognè (1,313 m asl).
 The strength of this itinerary is the fact that the various farms, meadows and ruins from which it passes often leave the feeling of time travelling straight into the past.

 The walk passes through places that are far from being popular, on the slope of Padella, on the south-eastern of the village of Transacqua, allowing you to step into the beauty and the absolute silence of the characteristic places.

 4.7 km - ↑ 165 m

 San Martino di Castrozza – Rif.
 Velo della Madonna – Malga Civertaghe

 Interesting itinerary with departure and arrival in San Martino di Castrozza.
 The itinerary starts from the center of San Martino and reaches Rifugio Velo della Madonna, through the green pastures of Prati Col and passing by the oldest malga of the Trentino, Malga Civertaghe.
 The course of medium difficulty, lasts about 6 hours.